open-ephys/gui-docs/source/User-Manual/Plugins/Onix-Source.rst

 The memory usage is also saved as a stream in the ONIX Source plugin, allowing you to visualize memory usage over time in the GUI.
 This allows identification of trends in memory usage over longer recordings and supports diagnosis of performance issues related to memory usage.
 This data stream is always enabled, and cannot be disabled.
-For reference, see the image above.

 Plugin Canvas
 ================